treeru.com

 Best cost-to-performance

-7840HS or 5700X — half the price with over half the performance, sufficient for mid-scale services
+8-core-class CPU — half the price with over half the performance, sufficient for mid-scale services

 3